-Dice games have been played for centuries with rules and payouts varying dramatically across countries and regions.
-Today, the most popular game offered in casinos is the standard bank craps but along with it, players may come across a wide range of craps variations, as well as craps-based games that come with very different rules or do not even use dice.
+Dice games have been played for centuries, with rules and payouts that vary dramatically across countries and regions.
+Today, the most popular casino dice game is standard bank craps, but players may also encounter a wide range of variations, including craps-based games that feature very different rules – or that do not even use dice.

-Multiple versions of the classic game have been developed in recent years with the promise for better odds than the ones offered in standard bank craps.
-However, most of the rule changes have been adopted by casinos with a clear purpose to increase the house edge of the game.
-Before playing an exotic, non-standard version of craps – whether that is in land-based casinos or online, players should take a closer look at the rules of the game, as well as the payouts given for different winning bets.
+Multiple versions of the classic game have been developed in recent years, each promising better odds than those offered in standard bank craps.
+However, casinos have adopted most of these rule changes with one clear purpose – to increase the game’s house edge.
+Before playing an exotic, non-standard version of craps – whether in a land-based casino or online – players should take a closer look at the game’s rules and the payouts for the various winning bets.

 Most Famous Craps Variations